by Brian Tomasik

 Another way to reply to the objection is to say: "So what if people don't mean functional behavior when they talk about qualia?"
 When non-pantheists talk about "God", they don't mean "the universe", but that doesn't imply there's a better referent for their word.
 The same could be true for consciousness.

-Reply: I agree, but maybe "what we mean by consciousness" is pointing to a confused conception of consciousness, and the "reality" giving rise to the appearance is the analytic-functionalist reality.
+Reply: I agree, but maybe "what we mean by consciousness" is pointing to a confused conception of consciousness, and the "reality" giving rise to the appearance is a type-A ontology.

 More precisely, we could restate Searle's claim as follows: If you consciously think you're conscious, then you're conscious.
 But let's be careful with words here.
-The first use of conscious, call it "conscious1", talks about the reality of how we're actually conscious.
+The first use, call it "conscious1", talks about the reality of how we're actually conscious.
 The second use is how it appears to us; call it "conscious2".
 The claim is that the existence in consciousness1 of the appearance that you have consciousness2 is the reality that you have consciousness1.
 Or, more succinctly: If you consciously1 think you're conscious2, then you're conscious1.
 But this is just a more complicated form of the tautological claim that if you're conscious1, then you're conscious1.
-It imposes no constraints on what conscious1 is, and so it could very well be an analytic-functionalist notion of consciousness.
+It imposes no constraints on what conscious1 is, and so it could very well be a type-A notion of consciousness.d

 As an extreme illustration of this point, imagine taking the eliminativist position on phenomenal consciousness.
 Then the argument that "If you phenomenally think you're conscious then you're phenomenally conscious" proves nothing, because the eliminativist denies the antecedent.
 Now, most of us feel this is absurd -- it gets back to the "you're denying consciousness" objection.
 We think this can't be right because we have an immediate, overwhelming experience of consciousness.
 But so too a born-again Christian may have an immediate, overwhelming experience of God, and if, as I claimed, there is still an appearance/reality distinction for qualia, then we can't claim an asymmetry between our immanent impression of qualia and our immanent impression of God.
 In the God case, there is really something going on; it's just not what it seems to be.
 So too it can be in the consciousness case.